How Professional QA Implements A Robust CI/CD Pipeline?

 User Experience Testing

-In user experience testing, you collect qualitative and quantitative data from the users and once your application is assembled, testing objectives turn into the user experience which can be achieved by combining load testing and cross-browser compatibility or mobile testing tool.
+In user experience testing, you collect qualitative and quantitative data from the users and once your application is assembled, testing objectives turn into the user experience which can be achieved by combining load testing and cross-browser compatibility or mobile testing tools.
 End-to-end testing is important and also unnecessary extending the length of end-to-end testing needs to be avoided.
 As it could affect productivity, if you keep on executing more tests, therefore stay focused on right and important things.

 “If you want a great site, you’ve got to test.
 After you’ve worked on a site for even a few weeks, you can’t see it freshly anymore.
 You know too much.
 The only way to find out if it really works is to test it.” – Steve Krug – Don’t Make Me Think

-Smoke tests monitor the system and verify whether most important features or core functionalities are working.
+Smoke tests monitor the system and verify whether the most important features or core functionalities are working.
 The smoke test allows you to do rapid regression testing of major functionalities indeed, determining if the product is ready for testing to prevent further waste of time and resources.

 Automate Deliverable & Deployment